 It’s one thing establishing goals it’s quite another taking action.
 Many people fail to implement.
-This is where coaching is so incredibly important, its role is to keep people moving forward.
+This is where coaching is so incredibly important; it keeps people moving forward.

-Our role as coaches is often to be an accountability partner, which is not about policing or managing our clients, ICF competency guidelines are very clear that our role is to partner with clients.
+Our role as coaches is often to be an accountability partner, which is not about policing or managing our clients; ICF competency guidelines clearly show that our role is to partner with clients.

 This question is called a deepening commitment question.

-Notice that we ask the client to find their own best solutions to keep themselves on track.
-As a coach we don’t take it on our shoulders to keep our clients on track.
-And neither do we tell them how to make sure that they stay on track.
+Notice that we ask clients to find their best solutions to keep themselves on track.
+As a coach, we don’t take it on our shoulders to keep our clients on track.
+And neither do we tell them how to ensure they stay on track.

 #14: What truly motivates you?